sh4174/HypernetEnsemble/README.md

 # Contact

-Please contact Sungmin Hong (MGH, HMS <shong20@mgh.harvard.edu>) if you have questions on the codes or the paper.
+Please contact Sungmin Hong ~(MGH, HMS <shong20@mgh.harvard.edu>)~ if you have questions on the codes or the paper.

+Update 2022.03: I joined AWS ML Solution Lab.
+My new email address is <hsungmin@amazon.com>.